xiviwo/xiviwo.github.io/_posts/2021-12-2-ansible-skip-tags-based-on-environment.md

 categories: Ansible
 ---

-It has been quite a while since last post, as I move to a new company where I can't easy sync item to github due to strict security policy, so I have to type something all from my memory.
+It has been quite a while since last post, as I move to a new company where I can't easily sync anything to github due to strict security policy, of course, there is nothing relative any policy here.
+So I have to type something all from my memory.
 Oh, God.

 ### My Use Case
 I have one playbook which needs to skip `dev_only` tag for `prod` environment and likewise, skip `prod_only` for `dev` environment.
 So I wish there were some built-in ansible magic variable(s) that I can set skip-tags by default.
 Unfortunately, as far as I know, there is no such thing for ansible.
 Yes, there is one magic variable: `ansible_skip_tags`, but it's read-only variable, you can see what tags are being skipped, but you can't set it.